-The hated mosquito does more than ruining a camping trip, backyard barbecue, or walk in the woods.
-They kill more people than any other critter on Earth and global heating is bringing them and the fatal diseases they transmit to places where they have never been seen before.
+The hated mosquito does more than ruin a camping trip, backyard barbecue, or walk in the woods.
+The insects kill more people than any other critter on Earth and global heating is bringing them and the fatal diseases they transmit to places where they have never been seen before.

 Researchers suggest the mosquitoes’ “total body count approaches half of the 108 billion human beings who have ever lived throughout our relatively brief 200,000-year or more existence” (Globe and Mail).

 The word “mosquito” is Spanish and it means “little fly,” but it punches way above its weight.
 In the league table of killers, the mosquito ranks above every other life form.

 Humans kill about 475,000 other humans in the course of a year; mosquitoes bump off three or four times that number.

 There are more than 2,500 different species (although some sources say 3,500) but only a small number of them transmit diseases; the well-known ones being malaria, yellow fever, encephalitis, and dengue fever.

 Malaria is transmitted via a parasite that lives in the gut of anopheles mosquitoes.
 Other species carry diseases from one sufferer to another in subsequent blood meals.

 Only the females suck blood and it’s not because they are hungry.
 Here’s National Geographic: “They use the blood not for their own nourishment but as a source of protein for their eggs.
 For food, both males and females eat nectar and other plant sugars.”
 Each female can lay up to 300 eggs at a time.

 They love warm, swampy places so the country with the most mosquitoes is, of course, Canada.
 What, the frozen North?
 Yes.
 Entomologists estimate there are 100 trillion mosquitoes in Canada in the summer.
 The country holds 20 percent of the world’s fresh water, which is prime mosquito breeding habitat.